cory-weller/BIOL4585/08_using_HPC_clusters/README.md

 ## Writing a *SLURM* script to perform GWAS

+## Using job arrays
+Job arrays are useful when...

 ## In-class questions (also on collab):
 1. How many core-hours would it cost to run a single 24-core job for 15 minutes?